Manifolds of Projective Shapes: Previous approaches

 \section{Previous approaches}

-The first statistical approach to projective shape space is via frames, which are a well-known concept in projective geometry.
+The first statistical approach to analyzing projective shapes \cite{MP} used projective frames which are a well-known concept in projective geometry.
 As mentioned before, a frame is an ordered set of $d+2$ landmarks in general position.
 The group action of $\P$ is both transitive and free on the space $\G_d^{d+2}$ of frames, i.e., for any two frames there is a unique projective transformation mapping one frame to the other \cite{MP}.
 This quickly leads to the following result by mapping the frame in the first $d+2$ landmarks to a fixed frame:

-\begin{lemma}[\cite{MP}] $\b_d^k$ is homeomorphic to $\bigl(\RP^d\bigr)^{k-d-2}.$ \end{lemma}
+\begin{lemma}[\cite{MP}] $\b_d^k$ is homeomorphic to $\bigl(\RP^d\bigr)^{k-d-2}$. \end{lemma}

 So, $\b_d^k$ is a differentiable Hausdorff manifold and respects the hierarchy of projective subspace constraints, but is not closed under relabeling.
 The closure of $\b_d^k$ under permutations is---by definition---the topological subspace $\fr_d^k$ of shapes with a frame. $\fr_d^k$ is a differentiable manifold, but not Hausdorff for any $d\geq 1$, $k\geq d+3$ as we will see in Proposition~\ref{Hausdorff}.